-COMMUNICATION STUDIES 3333.
-MEDIA CRITICISM.
+COMMUNICATION STUDIES 3333, MEDIA CRITICISM.

-Students will examine the major genres of rhetorical criticism by examining the effect of media and rhetoric throughout history.
-This will be achieved by studying outstanding public speeches and speakers as well as other forms of rhetoric.
+public speeches and speakers as well as other forms of rhetoric.
 Careful attention will be given to style, technique, types of appeals, modes of proof, and societal effect.
 Fall, even years.

 Prerequisite: Sophomore standing or above is recommended.
 Consent of instructor.
-Three semester hours
+Three semester hours professional sports communication materials for both internal and external audiences, and develop an understanding of sports promotion and advertising.
+Spring, even.